cgross/angular-soft-forms/README.md

 * When unfocused, inputs are considered in _read_ mode and are styled without a border.
 * When focused, inputs are considered in _edit_ mode and when in _edit_ mode:
 	* A user may make an update and hit enter to persist the update.
-	* A user may make an update and hit enter to cancel the update and revert to the previous value.
+	* A user may make an update and hit escape to cancel the update and revert to the previous value.
 	* When a user focuses out of the input (via the keyboard or mouse) the updated value is then persisted.

 This is all an attempt to turn a regular input and make it appear as if its being used as an in-place editor above a read-only field.

 Importantly, when this module is used, a form that previously required a save or submit button now no longer needs that button.
 Instead the updates can be persisted on when the _edit_ mode is exited via the `cg-change` callback.

 This module assumes Twitter Bootstrap styling and includes some styles of its own to override the standard Bootstrap classes.
-If you intend to use this module with another set styles you may need to refine the `cg-soft` styles.
+If you intend to use this module with with something other than Bootstrap you may need to refine the `cg-soft` styles.

 ## Demo